That's what keeps us all going, the adorable babies, the future, the NEXT

 of the same requirements apply to an adult dog as a Trifecta/Jimanie puppy.

-I usually know where good quality pups are available from reputable breeders.
+We usually know where good quality pups are available from reputable breeders.

 Remember, anyone can say anything they want to on the internet and there are